rgathert/CSC573_Project_1/README.md

 # CSC573_Project_1
-Peer to Peer System With Centralized Index
+Peer to Peer System With Centralized server.